raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---
 You can also create static scenery by using sprites and shapes to create a 'foreground' and 'background' in your scene.
-Once you have your `layers`{:class="block3looks"} set up, use the `Go [backward v] (1) layers`{:class="block3looks"} or `Go [forward v] (1) layers`{:class="block3looks"} to change whether your sprites are behind or in front of parts of your scenery to make it feel more three dimensional!
+Once you have your layers set up, use the `Go backward 1 layers`{:class="block3looks"} or `Go forward 1 layers`{:class="block3looks"} to change whether your sprites are behind or in front of parts of your scenery to make it feel more three dimensional!

 --- collapse ---
 ---